I speak faithfully of God

 Also, if I were convinced that this ongoing relationship was not dialogical but monological (whether from my side as sheer projection, or from the other side as sheer determinism), I might not bother to speak of God.
 For me, as for Martin Buber, to speak of God there must be some credible sense in which God responds to me as me, and some sense in which I respond to God as God (hence, again, my fascination with process theism).

-And finally, if I did not awaken to manifestations of this dialogical relationship trustfully, I might not bother to speak of God.
+And finally, if I did not awaken to manifestations of this dialogical relationship trustfully, that is, faithfully, I might not bother to speak of God.
 This trustful awakening is what I and countless others in past centuries mean by “faith,” as I explain elsewhere.
 I trust this dialogical relationship, manifested in all sorts of ways, to be the ultimate good that enlivens, sustains, and embraces us through all the joys and griefs of living and dying.
 Again, as one peculiar sort of process theist, I do not expect this relationship to protect us from the sorts of devastation that any of us might suffer, but I do trust it to enliven us, sustain us, and embrace us, come what may.
 And without that sort of trust I might not bother to speak of God.

 But 1) there are moments when this dialogical relationship seems inescapably here, 2) there are credible ways of understanding the interactions of the world around us in terms of this dialogical relationship, 3) nothing convinces me that the relationship is not dialogical, and 4) I do trust this dialogical relationship to be the ultimate good that enlivens us, sustains us, and embraces us through all the joys and griefs of living and dying.

-So I have good reason to continue speaking of God.
+So I have good reason to continue speaking faithfully of God.
 I do not have good reason to browbeat others into speaking of God.
 But I do have good reason, not only to continue speaking this way, but to commend this way of speaking.

 *I am using “reality” in an the everyday sense of what turns out to involve us, like it or not, noticed or not.
 That’s how we often use the word in everyday parlance, and that’s enough to justify its usage here.
 This is close to the definition of reality given by pragmatist William James (which he in turn stole from non-pragmatist A. E. Taylor): “anything is real of which we find ourselves obliged to take account in any way”—William James, Some Problems of Philosophy (Lincoln, NE: University of Nebraska Press, 1996 ), p.
 101. Again, my usage is close, but not identical.
 How this usage squares or doesn’t square with more exotically provocative usages, like Lacan’s and Zizek’s “the Real,” is a matter better left for another conversation.